kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 - **API doc-comment change.** The condition constants in [`staging/src/k8s.io/api/core/v1/types.go`][staging/src/k8s.io/api/core/v1/types.go] currently state that "the admin is responsible for setting and clearing this condition."
-Adding an in-tree writer is a semantic change to that comment.
+Adding an in-tree writer is a semantic change to that comment, which the implementation PR updates.
-  That path carries `no_parent_owners: true`, so an api-approver is needed in addition to SIG Node.
-Given reviewer bandwidth ahead of the v1.38 enhancements window, an api-approver should be identified at KEP-PR time, not at code-PR time.

 ### Risks and Mitigations